barronr03/deep-learning-challenge/README.md

 * Target Model Performance: The target model performance was set to achieve an accuracy higher than 75%, however the model don't reached the target:
     * loss: 0.5592 - accuracy: 0.7254 - 441ms/epoch - 2ms/step

-* Steps to Increase Model Performance: Several steps were taken to improve the model performance:
+#### Steps to Optimize Model Performance:
+ * Several steps were taken to improve the model performance with little or no impact:
-Data preprocessing: Binning rare occurrences in the "APPLICATION_TYPE" and "CLASSIFICATION" columns to reduce the number of unique values.
-Increasing the number of neurons in the hidden layers to capture more complex patterns in the data.
+         * Droping columns as "STATUS" or "SPECIAL_CONSIDERATIONS" that didn't have a high differentiation in their answers.
+         * Decreasing number of values for each bin.
+         * Add more neurons to a hidden layer.
+ * There was 3 alternatives taht slightly improves the performance of the model:
+         * Add only ONE additional hidden layer because the addition of one more resulst in a little impact in the performance.
+         * The use of LeakyReLU instead of relu as activation function, that helps to improve the learning capability of the model, enabling better training and potentially better generalization.
-Adjusting the number of epochs to find the optimal balance between training time and model accuracy.
+         * Add the number of epochs to 110.

-Optimizing the learning rate to control the convergence speed and avoid overshooting the optimal solution.
+   * loss: 0.5519 - accuracy: 0.7265 - 614ms/epoch - 2ms/step (the optimized model is better than the original one, achieving higher accuracy, lower loss, and faster training time, however the target was not reached despite the modifications of the model.

 ## SUMMARY

 * The deep learning model developed for Alphabet Soup showed promising results in predicting the success of funding applications.
 By implementing various optimizations, such as adjusting the number of neurons, epochs, and learning rate, the model's performance was improved.
 However, despite these efforts, the final model achieved an accuracy of approximately 72-73%, which did not meet the target accuracy of 75%.
 Although the model did not reach the desired accuracy level, it still provides valuable insights into the factors influencing funding success and can be used as a starting point for further improvements or alternative modeling approaches

-## Recommendation
+#### Recommendation

 * To further enhance the model's performance, it is recommended to explore alternative model architectures or algorithms.
 One possible approach is to try different types of neural networks, such as convolutional neural networks (CNNs) or recurrent neural networks (RNNs), depending on the nature of the input data.
 These models are specifically designed to capture spatial or temporal patterns, respectively, and may be more suitable for certain types of data.
 Additionally, ensemble methods, such as random forests or gradient boosting, can be considered to combine multiple models and improve prediction accuracy.